OpsMx/standard-isd-gitops/upgrade/README.md

 # Upgrade Instructions

-Please follow these instructions if you are upgrading from 4.0.4.2 (to 2024.06.00).The current installtion (4.0.4.2) could have been installed using helm (Scenario A) or using the gitops installer (Scenario B).
+Please follow these instructions to upgrade ISD to 2024.06.00.The current installation (or we call it the 'fromVersion') could have been installed using helm (Scenario A) or using the gitops installer (Scenario B).
 Please follow the steps as per your current scenario.

+**Note**: ISD can be upgrade to 2024.06.00 from version 4.0.3.1 or any other version released in between (e.g. 4.0.4.2).
+Please pay attention to the DB Upgrade requirement for specific upgrade path.

 **WARNING**: Please backup all the databases, in particualr the Posgres DB, BEFORE begining the upgrade.
 Backup procedures may differ depending your usage of external DBs and Spinnaker configuration.

 ## Scenario A
 Use these instructions if:
-- You have a 4.0.4.2 installed using the helm installer and
+- You have ISD installed using the helm installer and
 - Already have a "gitops-repo" for Spinnaker Configuration
 - Have values.yaml that was used for helm installation